opeolluwa/harpocrates/README.md

 ruled by a corrupt council headed by Natasha.

-A small group of freedom fighters must rise to restore balance and sanity to our World.
-This group is named the **Harpocrates**
+A small group of freedom fighters codename the **Harpocrates** must rise to restore balance and sanity to our World.